-A Facebook friend Gavin Kanowitz compiled a list of "25 Greatest Ideas/Developments in the History of Civilization".
-Here I'm interested in the inter-relationship of the steps leading to our modern society.
-More critical is what leads to success.
-Talent and innovation depend on a particular cultural and political climate.
+A Facebook friend, Gavin Kanowitz, compiled a list of the “25 Greatest Ideas/Developments in the History of Civilization.”
+Here, I explore the interrelationship of these steps and their role in shaping modern society, focusing on what drives success.
+Talent and innovation depend on a specific cultural and political climate—one that has been uniquely fostered by Western culture.

-Here, I will take Gavin's 25 Ideas and, regroup them, add a few.
-The process leading to success hinges on a culmination of its cultural parts.
-If any are missing, the whole system can come crashing down.
+Below, I regroup and expand on Gavin’s 25 ideas, adding a few of my own.
+The process leading to Western success hinges on the culmination of its cultural parts.
+If any are missing, the system falters—as seen in non-Western societies.

 3. Development of Writing

-5. The Invention of the Wheel - Transportation Revolution
+5. Invention of the Wheel – Transportation Revolution

-The agricultural revolution led to cities, cities to more complex needs.
-Mesopotamia, Egypt, and Greece pioneered mathematics in the West.
-India and China did as well in the East.
+These first five are universal, their origins lost in history.
+They laid the foundation for all further advancements.
+The Agricultural Revolution enabled cities, which in turn created complex needs.
+Mesopotamia, Egypt, and Greece pioneered mathematics in the West, while India and China did so in the East.

 7. Judeo-Christian Ethics Revolution